Rohit-Pati/portfolio/README.md

 - Develope the CAD model and simulate for viability of the mechanisms.
 - Design a power transmission system as per the torque requirement along with bushings and brackets.
 - Operate kinematic simulation of the assembled design.
-- Design for manufacturing and Manufacture by 3D printing.
+- Design for manufacturing and manufacture by 3D printing.
 ![fig2](Pictures/Cyclorotor/Product.png)

 #### Accomplishments